Deductions From Pay

 Do not delay in contacting the WHD or your state agency to file a claim.
 There are strict time limits in which charges of unpaid wages must be filed.
 To preserve your claim under federal law, you must file a lawsuit in court within 2 years of the violation for which you are claiming back wages, except in the case of an employer’s willful violation, in which case a 3-year statute applies.
 However, as you might have other legal claims with shorter deadlines, do not wait to file your claim until your time limit is close to expiring.
 You may wish to consult with an attorney prior to filing your claim, if possible.
 Yet if you are unable to find an attorney who will assist you, it is not necessary to have an attorney to file your claim with the state and federal administrative agencies.

 Your state law may have different deadlines for filing a complaint about wage garnishment and other withholding violations.
-For further information, select your state from this list.
+For further information, visit the Wage and hour Division website. list.